sixFingers/lump/README.md

 - the memory footprint is generally smaller than that of prerendered sprite animations;
 - they're smooooth as flumps.

-Lump currently supports all of the features of Flump, _except_ skewing of sprite parts.
-See "missing features" below for more info.

 ## Status
 The library has been in use for some time now in a game of mine, and seems to be pretty stable.
 Nonetheless, it may be improved in a number of ways.
 Please consider this beta status.